SnoxBox/AI_BUDDY_V2/readme.md

 4. Click the "Load Temporary Add-on" button.
 5. Navigate to the directory where you cloned or extracted the repository, and select the `manifest.json` file.

-The ChatGPT Buddy extension should now be installed and ready to use!
+The Buddy AI extension should now be installed and ready to use!

 ## Usage